What is this medication?

 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
-Swallow tablets whole; do not cut, crush or chew.
-Follow the directions on the prescription label.
+Take this medication by mouth.
+Do not cut, crush or chew this medication.
+Swallow the tablets whole.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-For your anti-HIV therapy to work as well as possible, take each dose exactly as prescribed.
-Do not skip doses or stop your medicine even if you feel better.
-Skipping doses may make the HIV virus resistant to this medicine and other medicines.
-Do not stop taking except on your doctor's advice.
+For your therapy to work as well as possible, take each dose exactly as prescribed on the prescription label.
+Do not skip doses.
+Skipping doses can make the HIV virus resistant to this and other medications.
+Keep taking this therapy unless your care team tells you to stop.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.